jvanasco/imagehelper/README.md

 ## ToDo

-See the Todo file
+See `TODO.txt`

 ## License

 The code is licensed under the BSD license.

 The sample image is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0) http://creativecommons.org/licenses/by-nc-nd/3.0/